Xithrius/Xythrion-legacy/README.md

 ## v0.0.01, pushed
 ### Main changes:
-* Bot has been renamed to "Snipped"
+* Bot has been renamed to "Rehasher", from whatever it was before
+* All other bots that I own have been either deleted completely from existance or parts have been removed from them and were put into this one.
 ### Modifications:
 * Everything, literally.